anl-cyberscience/LQMToolset/docs/configure.md

 `post_process_location` | Used in conjunction with the `track` post process option.
 Used to specify a custom location for where your track file will be placed.

-# Source Filters
+# Filters
-This setting specifies meta-data file based filtering of files before being processed.
-This allows a user to include or exclude files from being parsed and utilized in tools.
-The parameters are not required and do not need to be present in the configuration file.
+LQMT offers two forms of filtering data, `Source` filters, and `Post` filters. `Source` filters are meta-data file based filtering that takes place before data processing begins.
+This allows a user to include or exclude files from being parsed and utilized in tools. `Post` filtering takes place after data processing, and allows you to include or exclude data from being utilized in tools. `Source` and `Post` filters are NOT required for use of LQMT and do NOT need to be present in the configuration file.

+## Source Filters
     [[Filter.Source]]
         site_includes = [ 'SITE1' ]
         site_excludes = [ 'SITE2' ]